microsoft/rat-sql/README.md

 ## Changelog

+**2021-12-09:**
+- Remove dependency on Java and Stanford CoreNLP (changed into Python native package 'Stanza').

 **2020-08-14:**
 - The Docker image now inherits from a CUDA-enabled base image.
 - Clarified memory and dataset requirements on the image.